 Here are a few must know key facts about Chenani-Nashri tunnel road in India which is also known as Patnitop tunnel.

-It’s a good news for tourists and bikers going for Srinagar via NH-1A road in winter.
-The much-awaited Chenani-Nashri Tunnel in Jammu & Kashmir will soon be opened, operating 24×7.
+It’s a good news for tourists going for Srinagar via NH-1A road in winter.
+The much-awaited Chenani-Nashri Tunnel in Jammu & Kashmir is opened and operating 24×7.

 Existing distance between Chenani and Nashri sectors is 41KMs, which is now reduced to just 9.2KMs.
 Thus, reducing the travel time on National Highway 1A as it will be approx 31KMs short.